nichogx/DiscordRoleSync/README.md

 4. Click "add bot" and confirm
 5. In this page, you can change your bot's picture and username.
 6. Turn on "Server Members Intent" and "Message Content Intent" - it won't work without this as the bot needs to work with the member list and listen to commands
 7. Click copy token and paste it in the config file.
-Anyone with your token can login as your bot so you should keep it secret as if it were a password.
+Anyone with your token can log in as your bot, so you should keep it secret as if it were a password.
 8. Go back to the Discord developer website and on the left sidebar, click "OAuth2"
 9. Select "bot" as a scope then copy the link
 10. Go to the link you just copied to add the bot to your server

 Don't forget to put all roles in the configs.
 You should put the role IDs, not the role names.
-To get the ID you should enable developer mode in Discord, then right click the role and copy ID (it's a number of approximately 18 digits).
+To get the ID you should enable developer mode in Discord, then right-click the role and copy ID (it's a number of approximately 18 digits).
 The same thing applies for the server ID and channel IDs.

 ## How it Works
 It's pretty simple: all your users should use the -link command in Discord to link their Minecraft account: